Emmanuel Sanders Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Season Stats

-- Sanders has 19 catches on 31 targets for 322 yards and four touchdowns, averaging 64.4 yards per game.
+- Sanders has caught 19 passes on 31 targets for 322 yards and four touchdowns, averaging 64.4 yards per game.

 - With five targets in the red zone this season, Sanders has been on the receiving end of 13.2% of his team's 38 red zone pass attempts.